Should You Buy a Treadmill From Costco?

 But a Costco treadmill?
 It really depends on what you are looking for.
 It’s similar to the treadmill situation at Sears, but Costco actually has a much smaller selection so it’s easier to make a decision.

 The problem with buying a Costco treadmill, just like with a Sears treadmill, is that most of the models are older, yet you’re still paying a new model price for them.
-Outside of the Life Fitness F1, which is actually a current model, all of the others are at least a few years old.
+Outside of the occasional current model, all of the others are at least a few years old.

 So what’s wrong with a Costco treadmill that’s a few years old?